the Baltic consonants š, ž, č are written out as sh, zh, ch.

 sakas resin, sap

-sakīt to tell (Inf)
+sakīt to tell, narrate (Inf)

 saknis root